 By Avry Lewis-McDougall

 In a few days one of the most historic games in NHL and hockey history hits its birthday again on New Year’s Eve.
-On December 31st we relive the historic Soviet Red Army vs Montreal Canadiens match up that ended 3-3 and has been called the greatest game ever played in 1975.
+On December 31st we relive the historic Soviet Red Army vs Montreal Canadiens match up that ended 3-3 and has been called one the greatest game ever played.
 Watching it on the CBC who usually rebroadcast the game every year and on YouTube you learn that the Soviets (Red Army and the Soviet Wings) were on their first ever tour to play a few of the NHL teams over the holidays with the series being called Super Series ’76.
 The Red Army before coming to Montreal had just beaten the New York Rangers 7-3 in their first game and the Soviets came to Montreal with the legendary in net for them who would put on a show for the fans at the Forum.
 Also the Soviets were led by the late Valeri Kharlamov who was already known to Canadian fans from the Summit Series in 1972 but was knocked out of with a vicious two hand chop across the left ankle from Bobby Clarke which broke his ankle.

 Scotty Bowman’s Habs went into the game with one of the hottest goaltenders in the NHL in the form of Ken Dryden who was in his 5th season and already had a Calder, Conn Smythe and two All Star game appearances to his resume.
 The Habs, for offensive fire power had Guy Lafleur who was on his way to a 56 goal season in 75-76, Pete Mahovlich, Yvon Lambert, Yvan Cournoyer and a solid D core lead by Larry Robinson and Serge Savard.